 Old Spitalfields Market, Commercial St, London

-Located in a very hipster place in Shoreditch, the Independent Label Market is where new british bands are born.
+Located in a very hipster place in Shoreditch, the Independent Label Market is where new British bands are born.
 I honestly didn’t recognize anything that was being sold, but people who were there seemed to understand what was going on.
 I actually saw the vocalist of the band Friendly Fires there, so I believe that’s where all the cool kids hang out and meet each other to perform London’s next big thing.
-And speaking in cool, the space itself it’s pretty rad, selling not only independent music, but also T-shirts, food-trucks, purses, hats, and all sorts of things that makes the Independent Label Market a very different and interesting place in London.
+And speaking in cool, the space itself it’s pretty rad, selling not only independent music, but also T-shirts, food-trucks, purses, hats, and all sorts of things that make the Independent Label Market a very different and interesting place in London.

 Voo Store – Berlin